AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

   y = [ solver.IntVar(0, 1, f'y_{i}') for i in range(k[1]) ]

   # x[i][j] = 3 means that small-roll width specified by i-th order
-  # must be cut from j-th order, 3 tmies
+  # must be cut from j-th order, 3 times
   x = [[solver.IntVar(0, b[i], f'x_{i}_{j}') for j in range(k[1])] \
       for i in range(num_orders)]